tt-digital/stockmarket/README.md

 ### Usage:

-Edit variables in the file to your liking and run simply run the script:
+Edit variables in the file to your liking and simply run the script:
 ```
 $ python3.8 history.py
 ```